Functions of the VCAA

 - b) to carry out functions as a body registered under Chapter 4; and

 - c) to provide linkages that will facilitate movement between those courses and other courses.

 Pursuant to s.
-4.3.10 of the Act, the VCAA is registered for a five year period, commencing 30 September 2007, as a body that awards, confers and issues registered qualifications (VCE and VCAL) with the Victorian Registration and Qualifications Authority (VRQA).
+4.3.10 of the Act, the VCAA is registered as a body that awards, confers and issues registered qualifications (VCE and VCAL) with the Victorian Registration and Qualifications Authority (VRQA).

 Under section 2.5.3(2) of the Act, the functions of the VCAA are to:

 a) develop policies, criteria and standards for curriculum, assessments and courses for school students, including courses leading to recognised qualifications;

 - (ab) develop policies, criteria and standards for learning, development and assessments, which relate to early childhood;

 - (i) courses normally undertaken in, or designed to be undertaken in the school years 11 and 12 which are accredited by the Victorian Registration and Qualifications Authority under Chapter 4 or which could be accredited under that Chapter and assessment procedures for those courses; and

 - (ii) courses for students at other school years;

 c) oversee the delivery of, and conduct assessments for, the VCE and VCAL and any other qualification available to a student in a school, except a qualification in vocational education and training, further education or higher education that is a registered qualification;